By Dennis Jones

 Does this mean that new brands are doomed?
 And old brands can just rest on their laurels, ignoring the tides of change?
 Not in the least; in the words of Lafley and Martin:

 “We don’t claim that consumer choice is never conscious, or that the quality of a value proposition is irrelevant.
 To the contrary: People must have a reason to buy a product in the first place.
 And sometimes a new technology or a new regulation enables a company to radically lower a product’s price or to offer new features or a wholly new solution to a customer need in a way that demands consumers’ consideration.”

 So what can brands do?
 First of all, rather than just developing and trying to maintain competitive advantage, brands should aim at building up their cumulative advantage, defined as “the layer that a company builds on its initial competitive advantage by making its product or service an ever more instinctively comfortable choice for the customer.”
-Generating and increasing cumulative advantage do still require creating a superior value prop, but it also requires the following.
+Generating and increasing cumulative advantage do still require creating a superior value prop, but it also requires the following:

-- Becoming popular early
+- Become popular early

-- Designing for habit
+- Design for habit

-- Keeping communications simple
+- Keep your communications simple

 For a couple of those points, breakthroughs in digital technology can help, whether you use big data analytics to better understand your customer’s habits or leverage your presence across multiple platforms to communicate subtle, yet significant, changes to your brand.